 Are any of the English Bible translations 100% accurate?
-I have heard that some English translations of the Bible, like King James, have been “interpreted” to fit the political climate or the desires of the ruling political parties at the time.
+I have heard that some English translations of the Bible, like the King James, have been “interpreted” to fit the political climate or the desires of the ruling political parties at the time.
 Are any of the English translations 100% accurate when referring to the original Greek and Hebrew?
 I have been considering learning Greek and Hebrew myself for this reason.

-Reference Links:How Accurate Is The Bible?
+Suggested Links:How Accurate Is The Bible?

 What Bible would you recommend?

 How do you decide which Bible to use?

 Is The King James Bible The Best Bible?